JasimDAce/JasimDAce/README.md

 - 👋 Hi, I’m Mohd Ali Jasim
-- 👀 I’m interested in JavaScript and Android Development
+- 👀 I’m interested in Competitive Programmaing.
 - 🌱 I’m currently learning DSA, Android Development and Backend Development.
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me my email is mohdalijasim2@gmail.com